kevonc/kevonc.github.io/_posts/2020-11-22-i-discovered-these-customer-interviews-traps-first-hand.md

 ## User interviews are hard

 Because you're dealing with human beings, and each of them thinks differently.
 And to extract useful insights requires all the important skills like analytical listening and imagination.

+So many people have written about the best practices of running them.
+My favorite is definitely <a href="http://momtestbook.com/" target="_blank">the Mom Test by Rob Fitzpatrick</a> because it is easy to read and straight to the point.

-I don’t think anyone could get it right the first time, and I certainly learned it the hard way.
+Honestly, no one could get it right the first time, and I certainly learned it the hard way.

-Finally, there was a bigger lesson here for me - to be mindful of the things that I spent time on.
+What are some other user interview traps that you've encountered?